Mentoring Graduate Students

 Resources from other universities:

-The Rackham Graduate School at the University of Michigan provides a variety of useful resources on mentoring, including (clicking on the links below will open the documents as PDF files):
+The Rackham Graduate School at the University of Michigan provides a variety of useful resources on mentoring, including:

 - How to Mentor Graduate Students: A Guide for Faculty at a Diverse University, and